georgePadolsey/covid-app-tester/README.md

 You can use it directly from the webpage or install it as an app.

 The App can be found at (it requires camera access): [https://stjohnscommonroom.org.uk/covid-test/](https://stjohnscommonroom.org.uk/covid-test/)

+## Technical Details

+- The validation/parsing (Parse not validate!) of the QR code data in `utils/validateQr.ts`.